How To Use The Gray Rock Method To Protect Yourself From A Narcissistic Abuser

 - Set your resolve.
 You will make it stop.

-Making it stop means putting up walls.
-Not allowing yourself to be treated this way.
-Ignoring the narcissistic abuser and their abuse, as much as you want to fight back.
+Making it stop means putting up walls not allowing yourself to be treated this way.
+It means ignoring the narcissistic abuser and their abuse, as much as you want to fight back.

-The best way to fight back (and the best revenge, so to speak) is not responding.
+The best way to fight back (and the best revenge, so to speak) is by not responding.
 Because that’s what a narcissistic abuser wants.
 To provoke you and bring you down.
-Not responding means perfecting Gray Rock skills.
-It’s hard.
-But, not impossible.
+Not responding means perfecting gray rock skills.
+It’s hard, but not impossible.

 You have to be determined and strong.
 You can’t give in or react.
 It’s hard.